On nonlinear self-duality in $4p$ dimensions: Examples of self-dual theories in dimensions

 \section{Examples of self-dual theories in $4p$ dimensions}

-Our discussion implies that every model for self-dual nonlinear electrodynamics admits an extension to higher dimensions.
-In particular, the Born-Infeld Lagrangian \cite{Born:1934gh} corresponds to \bea \cL_{\rm BI} (F_{a(n)}) = T-\sqrt{T^{2} -2T S -P^2 }~, \eea with $T$ a parameter.
-The ModMax theory, which was proposed by Bandos, Lechner, Sorokin and Townsend \cite{BLST} (and soon re-derived, in a simpler setting, by Kosyakov \cite{Kosyakov}), corresponds to the $\sU(1)$ duality-invariant theory
+Our discussion implies that every model for self-dual nonlinear electrodynamics in four dimensions admits an extension to self-dual $(n-1)$-form nonlinear electrodynamics in $ 2n=4p>4$ dimensions.
+In particular, associated with the Born-Infeld Lagrangian \cite{Born:1934gh} is the Born-Infeld $(n-1)$-form electrodynamics \bea L_{\rm BI} (F_{a(n)}) = T-\sqrt{T^{2} -2T S -P^2 }~, \eea with $T$ a duality-invariant parameter.
+This theory was introduced by several groups \cite{GR1, ABMZ, Chruscinski:2000zm, Buratti:2019cbm}.